A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Introduction

-The \emph{output component} of the generalized PCM system prepares a status for the user, e.g., an urban traffic control center, that decides on the necessary action to change the future towards a compliant status, e.g., rerouting incoming traffic for road segment $s_1$.
-Due to the action, the \janik{ground-true real event} (true event) at $t_{\text{now}+1}$ is ``Traffic is green at $s_1$'' and, thus, compliant with the goal instead of the predicted ``Traffic is black at $s_1$'' that is non-compliant.
+The \emph{output component} of the generalized PCM system prepares a status for the user. \janikrr{Users are characterized by having the ability to take actions to steer the monitored system into a future direction compliant with the goal.
+For example,} an urban traffic control center is a user that decides on the necessary action to change the future towards a compliant status.
+For road segment $s_1$, the \janikrr{chosen action is to} reroute incoming traffic.
+Due to the action, the \janik{ground-true real event} (true event) at $t_{\text{now}+1}$ is \janikrr{$e_f=$}``Traffic is green at $s_1$''.
+Thus, the PCM system supports the user to maintain a future that is compliant with the goal.
 To sum up, the user of the application domain is able to anticipate the future of the monitored system with respect to the goal and act accordingly on the account of the generalized PCM system.